freedomofpress/securedrop-protocol/docs/protocol.md

 step 7 without disclosing their identity to the server.
 The server stores the two ciphertexts and hint under a randomly generated message ID.

-As follows, the final message payload to the server includes: each ciphertext; the encapsulated shared secrets required to decrypt each of them; the encapsulated shared secret of the `pskAPKE`; and the two components of the message delivery hint.
+As follows, the final message payload to the server includes: each ciphertext; the encapsulated shared secrets required to decrypt each of them; the encapsulated PQ secret; and the two components of the message delivery hint.

 |                                                   | All senders         | Reply case     |
 | ------------------------------------------------- | ------------------- | -------------- |